 (C) Beliefs are dynamic

-Jesus’ words to Thomas can be translated “stop becoming an unbeliever and start believing.”
+Jesus’ words to Thomas can be translated as “stop becoming an unbeliever and start believing.”
 Both believing and unbelieving are dynamic.
 We grow in one direction or the other.
-Crisis is just one of the occasions that determine the direction of our growth.
+A crisis is just one of the occasions that determine the direction of our growth.
 Thomas after the crisis of the cross had been growing in the direction of unbelief and Jesus had to give him a new revelation.
 We already have the complete revelation of God which is his word to aid our faith in times of crisis.